 For accuracy and precision in baking recipes, use weight (metric) measurements when available.

-- 1 heaped tablespoon coarse ground dark roast coffee I used Cafe du Monde
+- 2 tablespoon coarse-ground dark roast coffee Cafe du Monde or Trung Nguyen

 - 1 C ice

-- In a heat-resistant glass, add in the condensed milk (you can add more or less to your liking).
+- In a heat-resistant glass, add in the condensed milk (you can add more or less to your taste).

 - Place the coffee phin over top of the glass with the condensed milk.

-- Carefully pour a little hot water into the coffee phin and observe how quickly the water drips through.
+- Pour about 1 tablespoon of hot boiling water into the coffee phin to bloom the coffee grounds and observe how quickly the water drips through.
 If it's dripping quickly, carefully use a spoon to tighten the filter.
 (Note: the coffee filter is metal so it will be hot).
 If no coffee is dripping through, then carefully use the spoon to loosen the filter a bit.

-- In the meantime, add ice cubes to a tall glass.
+- Add ice cubes to a tall glass.

 - Add a straw and enjoy immediately.